 First off I'd like to make it clear that my goal with this blog is, in general, to promote my own work and talk about things within the world of art and entertainment that interest me, so I intend to steer away from these types of critical opinion pieces as much as I can.
-This is one of those exceptions, as AI has not only become a controversial subject within the art community, but also one wrought with a lot of misconceptions.
+This article will be a (hopefully) very rare exception, but that I felt I needed to make as AI has not only become a controversial subject within the art community, but also one wrought with a lot of misconceptions that needs to be put in the spotlight.
+Also note that I will generally be focusing this article on Generative AI and text-programs like ChatGPT, since these are the only variants of this broad, and often vaguely defined, new technology that are actually affecting the art community.

 Let's start with how the name itself, Artificial Intelligence, is a blatant misnomer.
 It's a marketing ploy.
 It sounds cool, like something out of a Sci-Fi movie, and it makes people interested in the product.
 It sounds futuristic.
 It promises progress.
 We may not have the flying cars that cartoons promised us when we were kids, but look!
 Here's artificial intelligence, just like they had in Star Trek and numerous other Sci-Fi movies, TV series and books.
 But when you look behind the curtains, you don't find some brilliant supercomputer that knows the secrets of the universe.
 There's no KITT, Data, or even HAL 900 waiting to greet us.
 Granted, there is no small man hiding behind there either.
 There is in fact a machine (in the broad sense of the word), but we must be honest with ourselves and look beyond the misleading and hyperbolic marketing and accept the fact that there is nothing remotely intelligent going on here.